 - Urgent Care Facility

 Are you unsure if you have been exposed to or at-risk of being infected with COVID-19?
 Schedule a virtual care visit with a provider.
 It is a good choice for non-urgent care to limit potential exposure in a doctor’s office or other healthcare facility.

 Will I be responsible for any out-of-pocket costs for COVID-19 testing/screening services?

-No. We will cover medically necessary COVID-19 diagnostic testing and/or health screening services at no charge to you, when such services are ordered and/or referred by a licensed health care provider.
-If applicable, your plan’s copayment, coinsurance and/or deductible cost-sharing will be waived for medically necessary COVID-19 diagnostic testing and/or health screening services along with the associated doctor’s visit.
+No. We will cover medically necessary COVID-19 diagnostic testing and/or health screening services and treatment at no charge to you, when such services are ordered and/or referred by a licensed health care provider.
+If applicable, your plan’s copayment, coinsurance and/or deductible cost-sharing will be waived for medically necessary COVID-19 diagnostic testing and/or health screening services and treatment along with the associated doctor’s visit.